 First 90 Days in Canada Your

-Ontario Health Insurance Plan (OHIP) will become effective about 3 months after you move to Ontario.will become effective about 3 months after you move to Ontario. will become effective about 3 months after you move to Ontario.
+Ontario Health Insurance Plan (OHIP) will become effective about 3 months after you move to Ontario.

 It is important to make sure your family is insured during this waiting period in case you need medical attention.
-You should buy private health insurance within 5 days of arriving in Ontario.
 It is important to get this insurance right away.
 You may not be approved for coverage if you apply for private insurance 5 days or more after your arrival.
-You should buy private insurance specifically for immigrating families, not for visiting or vacationing.

-Call the Canadian Life and Health Insurance Association Inc. at 1-800-268-8099 for more inforamtion about private insurance.
+Call the Canadian Life and Health Insurance Association Inc. at 1-800-268-8099 for more information about private insurance.
 Once you have lived in Ontario for 3 months, you will be eligible for OHIP.

 The Interim Federal Health Program (IFHP)

-IFHP is funded by Citizenship and Immigration Canada (CIC), provides temporary health care coverage for the non-insured populations specified below, who are either awaiting an immigration decision, or who are resettling in Canada, in order to reduce risks to public health, ensure care for these populations and assist with their successful integration into Canadian society.
+IFHP is funded by Citizenship and Immigration Canada (CIC), provides temporary health care coverage for the non-insured populations specified below:

 Finding a family doctor is important in making sure that you and your family get proper medical attention.
 Health Care Connect helps people who are without a family doctor to find one.

-Dental services are not covered by the Onatrio Health Insurance Plan (OHIP) however, the Halton Region Health Department provides financial services for those who qualify.
+To find a dentist, click here.
+Dental services are not covered by the Ontario Health Insurance Plan (OHIP) however, the Halton Region Health Department provides financial services for those who qualify.

 Walk-in clinics provide health care if you are sick and do not have a family doctor or are unable to reach your family doctor.